wsydney76/craft5-boilerplate/README.md

 If that's not available on your system, just run the commands in the script manually.

+NOTE: 1.3.0+ requires DDEV 1.24.6+.
+If you are using an older version, you can use the `1.2.0` tag, or run the setup manually.

 ### Seed content

 * Some images are included (Copyright Pixabay).
 If you want to use your own images, you can replace them, min.
 1024px wide.